Limit theorems and structural properties of the Cat-and-Mouse Markov chain: Proofs of main results

 for $j\geq 1$ and $k\geq 1$.
 By definition $\{\{\xi^{(j)}_k\}_{k=0}^\infty\}_{j=1}^N$ are mutually independent and equal $\pm 1$ w.p. $1/2$.

-Since $X^{(1)}$ jumps every time, $T^{(1)}(k) = k$ for $k\geq 0$.
-Let $\tau$ be the time that simple random walk goes from point $1$ to $0$.
-From \sectn{CatandMouseModel} it is easy to deduce that the time between meetings of the cat and the mouse has the same distribution as $\tau$.
-Thus, if we look at the system only at the times $\{T^{(j)}(k)\}_{k=0}^\infty$ the time between meetings of $X^{(j)}$ and $X^{(j+1)}$ has the same distribution as $\tau$.
+Since $X^{(1)}$ jumps every time, $T_1(k) = k$ for $k\geq 0$.
+Let $\tau$ be the time that the simple random walk goes from point $1$ to $0$.
+From \sectn{CatandMouseModel} it is easy to deduce that the time between meeting-time instants of the cat and the mouse has the same distribution as $\tau$.
+Thus, if we look at the system only at the times $\{T_j(k)\}_{k=0}^\infty$ the time between meeting time-instants of $X^{(j)}$ and $X^{(j+1)}$ has the same distribution as $\tau$.